Title

 Training

 All new laboratory workers are trained on chemical waste management procedures via the online lab safety orientation training.
-In addition, the PI specific lab safety plan covers chemical waste management in the Schedule B – Hazardous Chemicals and Equipment section and is reviewed annually.
-If chemical waste issues are found during laboratory inspections the lab will be asked to take a refresher training to ensure future compliance, Laboratory Waste Management at UNC-CH.
+In addition, the PI-specific Laboratory Safety Plan covers chemical waste management in the Schedule B – Hazardous Chemicals and Equipment section and is reviewed annually.
+If chemical waste issues are found during laboratory inspections, the lab will be asked to take a refresher training to ensure future compliance, Laboratory Waste Management at UNC-CH.

 Laboratory Cleanouts

-All laboratories are required to inventory their chemicals at least once a year as part of their laboratory safety plan.
-Chemicals that are unwanted or no longer needed should be removed from the laboratory and disposed of.
-Follow the normal waste pickup process by filling out an online waste pickup form for each of these unwanted or unneeded chemicals.
+All laboratories are required to inventory their chemicals at least once a year as part of their Laboratory Safety Plan.
+Chemicals that are unwanted or no longer needed shall be removed from the laboratory through proper disposal procedures.
+Follow the waste pickup process by filling out an online waste pickup form for each unwanted or unneeded chemical.

 Waste Minimization

-The most significant way that you can assist in the management of chemical waste is to reduce the volume that must be disposed.
-Principal Investigators are encouraged to consider ways to reduce the volume of waste or preserve the reuse of materials through the redesign of experiments.
+The most significant way that you can assist in the management of chemical waste is to reduce the volume of unwanted materials.
+Principal Investigators are encouraged to consider ways to reduce their volume of waste or reuse materials by redesigning experiments.
 Keep recyclable materials separate from other wastes.

 - Wastes that may create a fire or explosion hazard.